MPI-Certified Vehicle Inspection Station for BIIC

 Step 3: Re-Inspection (If Required)

-After you have reported your vehicle to us by phone or through our Online Intake Form, you may drop your vehicle off.
+After you have reported your vehicle to us through our Online Intake Form, you may drop your vehicle off.

 Once repairs are verified, we will issue your BIIC so you can proceed with a Certificate of Inspection (COI) for registration.
 If you would like, we can also facilitate the COI at an accredited facility on your behalf—please let us know at this stage.